 University Park home prices are not only among the most expensive in Texas, but University Park real estate also consistently ranks among the most expensive in America.

 The people who call University Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of University Park residents report their race to be White, followed by Asian.
-Important ancestries of people in University Park include German, Irish, French , and Scottish.
+Important ancestries of people in University Park include German, Irish, Scottish, and French .

 The most common language spoken in University Park is English.
 Other important languages spoken here include Spanish and Chinese.